drewlakee/dizzy-brawl-meta-server/README.md

 **JSON Query**

-Query must be wrapped into JSON Array (If single task, anyway wrap it to JSON Array)

 Name                | Data Type         | Description
 ------------        | -------------     | -------------
-tasks               |  Array Of Tasks   |  Task's owner verifiedAccount UUID
+tasks               |  Array Of Tasks   |  Array of Tasks that must be added

 Task Structure